Website Terms & Conditions and General Terms & Conditions

 Paul Winston, Position: Site Manager

-Purpose of Role: to take the lead role in ensuring and implementing arrangements to keep children and young people safe at Zippos
+To take the lead role in ensuring and implementing arrangements to keep children and young people safe at Zippos.

 Duties and Responsibilities:

-ensure all staff at Zippos are made aware of the procedures and what they should do if they have concerns
+- To ensure all staff at Zippos are made aware of the procedures and what they should do if they have concerns.

-receive information from anyone who has concerns about a child or young person at Zippos
+- To receive information from anyone who has concerns about a child or young person at Zippos.

-take the lead on dealing with any information received, clarifying information and discussing with colleagues above
+- To take the lead on dealing with any information received, clarifying information and discussing with colleagues above.

 (4) Zippos Child Protection Policy